glencoesoftware/raw2ometiff/README.md

 By default, LZW compression will be used in the OME-TIFF file.
 The compression can be changed using the `--compression` option.
+If the `--compression` option is set to `JPEG-2000 Lossy`, then the `--quality` option can be used to control encoded bitrate in bits per pixel.
+The quality is a floating point number and must be greater than 0.
+A larger number implies less data loss but also larger file size.
+By default, the quality is set to the largest positive finite value of type double (64 bit floating point).
+This is equivalent to lossless compression, i.e. setting `--compression` to `JPEG-2000`.
+To see truly lossy compression, the quality should be set to less than the bit depth of the input image (e.g. less than 8 for uint8 data).
+We recommend experimenting with different quality values between 0.25 and the bit depth of the input image to find an acceptable tradeoff between file size and visual appeal of the converted images.

 Tile compression is performed in parallel.
 The number of workers can be changed using the `--max_workers` option.

 `axes` and `transformations` metadata in the input Zarr will be ignored.
 This metadata is assumed to be consistent